minprog/hangman/classic/hangman.md

 ## Assignment 4

 Now implement the `Hangman` class.
-Again, use `check50` to check your progress.
+You can submit your solution to check your progress.

 ## About assertions